Editor’s note: This story was previously published in April 2018. It has since been updated and republished.

 The market was up 22% over the course of the past year, led by giants like Amazon.com, Inc. (NASDAQ:AMZN) and Facebook Inc (NASDAQ:FB), before the bottom finally fell out and investors’ fears for a correction materialized.

-When the market pulls back again, not every stock necessarily has to make the trip lower.
 There are plenty of off-the-radar, highly compelling names from the small-cap realm that may well shrug off a market downturn and do their own thing.

 Which stocks, you ask?

 There are several out there, but they might be difficult to find because of their diminutive size.
 If you’d rather not start that search on your own, here’s a look at ten small-cap stocks to buy.
 These small caps are not sure things, but they bring as much reward potential to the table as risk.

 As with all risky investments, these high-risk stocks to buy have to be kept on a short leash and require plenty of monitoring.
 But considering their potential, they could be well worth the time and effort.